-The 'return' is the income the business earned over the last year.
+The 'return' is the yearly profit.
 One way to conceptualize this is that for each $1 of shareholders' capital it has, the company made $0.06 in profit.

-Earnings growth is an important metric to consider when valuing a stock.
+The basis for attaching value to a company is, to a great extent, tied to its earnings growth.
 It’s important for an investor to know whether the market has priced in the company's expected earnings growth (or decline).
-This then helps them determine if the stock is placed for a bright or bleak future.
+By doing so, they will have an idea if the stock is headed into clear blue waters or if swampy waters await.
 Has the market priced in the future outlook for BDX?
 You can find out in our latest intrinsic value infographic research report.

-Becton Dickinson has a significant three-year median payout ratio of 64%, meaning the company only retains 36% of its income.
-This implies that the company has been able to achieve high earnings growth despite returning most of its profits to shareholders.
+Becton Dickinson's significant three-year median payout ratio of 67% (where it is retaining only 33% of its income) suggests that the company has been able to achieve a high growth in earnings despite returning most of its income to shareholders.

-Additionally, Becton Dickinson has paid dividends over a period of at least ten years which means that the company is pretty serious about sharing its profits with shareholders.
-Existing analyst estimates suggest that the company's future payout ratio is expected to drop to 27% over the next three years.
-As a result, the expected drop in Becton Dickinson's payout ratio explains the anticipated rise in the company's future ROE to 17%, over the same period.
+Moreover, Becton Dickinson is determined to keep sharing its profits with shareholders which we infer from its long history of paying a dividend for at least ten years.
+Upon studying the latest analysts' consensus data, we found that the company's future payout ratio is expected to drop to 27% over the next three years.
+Accordingly, the expected drop in the payout ratio explains the expected increase in the company's ROE to 15%, over the same period.

-Overall, we feel that Becton Dickinson certainly does have some positive factors to consider.
+On the whole, we do feel that Becton Dickinson has some positive attributes.
 While no doubt its earnings growth is pretty substantial, we do feel that the reinvestment rate is pretty low, meaning, the earnings growth number could have been significantly higher had the company been retaining more of its profits.
-With that said, the latest industry analyst forecasts reveal that the company's earnings growth is expected to slow down.
-Are these analysts expectations based on the broad expectations for the industry, or on the company's fundamentals?
-Click here to be taken to our analyst's forecasts page for the company.
+That being so, a study of the latest analyst forecasts show that the company is expected to see a slowdown in its future earnings growth.
+To know more about the latest analysts predictions for the company, check out this visualization of analyst forecasts for the company.

 Have feedback on this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email editorial-team (at) simplywallst.com.